-Residential Substance Use Treatment provides a safe, structured living environment for patients who need continued care as they begin to break the cycle of substance abuse start their new life of recovery.
+Residential Substance Use Treatment provides a secure, structured living environment for patients who need continued care as they begin to break the cycle of substance abuse start their new life of recovery.
 Residential treatment allows time to focus on various behavioral and emotional issues that need to be resolved and guides the application of recovery skills, which include emotional functioning, family dynamics, personal responsibility, work/school reintegration and relapse prevention.

 High Intensity Residential Treatment for substance use disorders is similar to inpatient treatment for substance use in that it is based on a 24-hours a day, 7-days a week treatment model and incorporates a number of different professional and therapeutic modalities in its service delivery.
 The major difference between the two is that detoxification occurs during the inpatient stay vs. residential.
 High Intensity is ideal for chemically dependent people who have been detoxified but still need a highly structured treatment environment to maintain their sobriety.